Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Numerical Assessment of the Dependence of the Performance of the AMG Method on the Strong Threshold Parameter

-We also observe that for small values of the strong threshold parameter ($\theta \leq 0.3$) there is an interval where the CPU time is almost constant: this appears to be true for all the test cases addressed in Figures~\ref{fig:theta_vs_time_m1r2} and~\ref{fig:theta_vs_time_m2r2}.
+In order to have an accurate estimate of the CPU time $t$ we gather multiple samples by repeating each simulation.
+The number of iteration we choose was the minimum number such that the standard deviation of $t$ did not change significantly when increasing the number of samples.
+Namely, we employed $200$, $100$, $50$, $20$, $10$, $7$, $5$, and $4$ iterations for each mesh refinement from the coarsest to the finest, respectively.
+We report the plots of $t$ vs $\rho$ in Figures~\ref{fig:theta_vs_time_m1r2} and~\ref{fig:theta_vs_time_m2r2}.
+Notice that despite the large number of repetitions the standard deviation (shown as an errorbar) in some cases is still large.
+These results are also useful to analyze the \textcolor{reviewV2}{relation} between $\theta$ and $\rho$ since we will show that the least square analysis \textcolor{reviewV2}{seems to indicate} that they have a linear \textcolor{reviewV2}{relation}.
+We also observe that for small values of the strong threshold parameter ($\theta \leq 0.3$) there is an interval where the CPU time is almost constant: this appears to be true for all the test cases addressed.
 Since a smaller strong threshold parameter means that more connections are discarded in the coarsening phase, one would expect that as $\theta$ gets smaller, then the approximate convergence factor $\rho$ may deteriorate, which in turn would lead to larger CPU times.
 A possible motivation of this behaviour is to consider that among the settings of BoomerAMG there is parameter that prevents the coarsening from being too small (in the present test its value has been set as default, i.e. equal to $1$).
 Thus, the coarse system associated to $\mathrm{A}_H$ is still effectively damping the smooth components.
+Indeed, from Figure~\ref{fig:theta_vs_levels} we can see how the number of levels and the size of the coarse system is constant for small $\theta$.